On the structure of modules indexed by small categories: -modules

+[{\bf\underbar{Note of explanation}}: A {\it partial subcategory} (aka pre-subcategory) ${\cal C}$ of a category ${\cal D}$ refers to i) a collection of objects $obj({\cal C})\subset obj({\cal D})$ and morphisms $hom({\cal C})\subset hom({\cal D})$ for which the composition of morphisms in $\cal C$, which exists in $\cal D$, may not lie in $\cal C$.
+A fundamental complication in dealing with partial isometries vs isometries is that they need not be closed under composition - a good discussion of this issue is given in \cite{fp}.
+Partial categories arise in other contexts; for example partial monoids as defined in \cite{gs} may be viewed as a partial category with a single object.] .2in There are obvious transformations

-where the first map is the inclusion which is the identity on objects, while the second map forgets the inner product on objects and is the identity on transformations between two fixed objects. .2in
+where the first map is the inclusion which is the identity on objects, while the second map forgets the inner product on objects and is the identity on transformations between two fixed objects.
+We will call $\cal D$ an {\it IP-category} if ${\cal D}$ is a subcatgory of the partial category $(PIP/k)$. .2in